 Timo Dickscheid is head of “Big Data Analytics” at the Institute for Neuroscience and Medicine (INM-1), and leads the new research group 'AI methods for building ultrahigh resolution human brain models' of Jülich’s Helmholtz AI local unit.
 'We develop new deep learning methods for analysis and 3D reconstruction of diverse microscopic image modalities, and interact closely with researchers in brain-inspired AI to make use of our models of the microstructural organization of the human brain', he explains.
 Christian Schiffer and Eric Upschulte are PhD candidates in the team.
 They are both developing deep learning algorithms that contribute to the creation of a microstructural reference atlas of the human brain.

-As for research and high level support at Jülich Supercomputing Center (JSC), there is Jenia Jitsev, scientific director for machine / deep learning, responsible for defining general research directions to be followed within the Helmholtz AI local unit at JSC.
+As for research and high level support at Jülich Supercomputing Center (JSC), there is Jenia Jitsev, scientific lead for machine / deep learning, responsible for defining general research directions to be followed within the Helmholtz AI local unit at JSC.
 These directions are aligned with the agenda of the high level support team, other research groups at JSC and with partners at INM-1.
 Jenia also leads the cross-sectional team deep learning that works closely with the consultants to push forward generic large-scale deep learning methods applicable across different tasks and domains.
 As Helmholtz AI consultants, Mehdi Cherti and Alexandre Strube are members of JSC’s high level support team, providing support to the Helmholtz AI research community for their scientific projects, performing sustainable software engineering and also conducting research on machine learning / deep learning taking advantage of the supercomputers available at Jülich.

 Helmholtz AI: research expertise, interdisciplinary exchange, unique network